Nikita-Ashok-Kharat/Day-4-task-Elevate-Labs/README.md

-# Day-4-task-Elevate-Labs
+# Day-4 – Elevate Labs
-SQL Developer Internship - Day 4 Task
+SQL Developer Internship – Day 4 Task

-### Hostel Management System
+## Hostel Management System

-This task focuses on applying aggregate functions and group-based filtering to summarize and analyze hostel, room, and mess data.
+This task focuses on applying aggregate functions, grouping, and filtering operations to summarize and analyze data from the `hostel`, `room`, and `mess` tables.

 ### SQL Operations Performed

--  1.Apply aggregate functions on numeric columns
+1. **Apply Aggregate Functions on Numeric Columns**
-  - Used `SUM`, `COUNT`, `AVG`, `MIN`, and `MAX` on numeric fields such as hostel capacity, room counts, and mess cost.
+   - Used `SUM`, `COUNT`, `AVG`, `MIN`, and `MAX` on numeric fields such as hostel capacity, room count, and mess cost.
-  - Performed conditional aggregation using `WHERE` clauses.
+   - Applied conditions using `WHERE` clauses to filter results during aggregation.

--  2.Use GROUP BY to categorize
+2. **Use GROUP BY to Categorize**
-  - Used `GROUP BY` to categorize data such as mess types and hostel types.
+   - Categorized data using `GROUP BY`, such as grouping by mess type or hostel type.
-  - Aggregated room counts by hostel type.
+   - Calculated aggregate values like total number of rooms for each hostel type.

--  3.Filter groups using HAVING
+3. **Filter Groups Using HAVING**
-  - Applied `HAVING` to filter grouped results.
+   - Used `HAVING` to filter grouped results based on aggregate conditions.
-  - Filtered mess types based on average cost conditions.
+   - Retrieved mess types with average cost above or within a specific range.

 ---